habecker/steppy/docs/concepts.md

 ### State Management

-Steppy provides flexible state management with different scopes:
+Steppy provides flexible state management with different scopes and patterns:

+#### Local State Variables

 - **STEP scope**: State is isolated to individual step executions (not shared between steps)
 - **FLOW scope**: State is shared across all steps in a flow